bhanukandregula/springboot-angular-ecommerce-project/ecommerce-release01/03-frontend/angular-ecommerce/README.md

    4. Setup Router Links to pass category ID param
    5. Enchancce ProductListComponment to read category ID param
    6. Modify Springboot App - REST Repositoty needs new method
+   7. READ Categories from Database via REST API, they are hardcoded now
+      1. Modify Springboot app - expose entity ids
+      2. Creata a class: Product Category
+      3. Create new component for menu
+      4. Enchance Menu component to read data from product service
+      5. Udpate product service to call URL on Spring boot app
+      6. In HTML, replace hard coded links with menu component

 3. Search for products by tech box
 4. Master/ detail view of products
 5. Pagination support for products